 Symphonized are producing some great sounding, affordable pieces of audio and I hope this trend continues.
 It’s amazing what is available for budget ended customers and I highly recommend these headphones for those people wanting great sounding headphones, on a budget.
 You’ll be surprised by the quality for the money!

-If you want the Symphonized Blast Headphones for yourself (And I highly suggest you do), they’re available for purchase only on .
-The RRP for these headphones is £45.99
+If you want the Symphonized Blast Headphones for yourself, it’s available for purchase only on Amazon.
+The RRP for this product is £30.81.

 Product sample provided by Symphonized in exchange for a detailed, unbiased review.